Mathias Heinicke: Life and work

 The exact date of Heinicke's birth could have been 1871 or 23 March 1873, but Karel Jalovec argued that Heinicke celebrated his 81st birthday on 3 March 1954.
 Heinicke was a native of Maria Kulm, Bohemia.
 His wandering years led him via Berlin and Budapest to Venice to Eugenio Degani (1875).

 However, the effective time at Degani is not documented.
 Since the construction of his violins clearly show Italian influences but does not allow direct references, some dealers tend to interpret this section of his curriculum vitae as an advertising measure.
 Heinicke himself used clear indications of this on his opulently designed letterheads and envelopes.

 Heinicke developed into one of the main representatives of violin makers in Bohemia in the first half of the 20th century.
 After his return in 1897, he set up his own workshop in Wildstein near Eger.
 Formal and decisive for his instruments were the old masters Stradivari and Amati, after whose models he made his own violins.
-Heinicke did an excellent job and his violins achieved, well preserved, prices between 3.000-6.000 EUR.
+Heinicke did an excellent job and his violins achieved, well preserved, prices between €3,000 and €6,000.

 Heinicke died in Skalná, in what is today the Czech Republic.